 - 1. CEE 190 is offered in the fall semester. - 2.
 First Year Students are half enrolled in RHET 105 in the fall and half in the spring of a given year.
 Students who are not enrolled for RHET 105 in the fall should take SE 101 during that term and vice versa in the spring. - 3.
 MATH 220-Calculus may be substituted for MATH 221, with just four of the five credit hours applying toward the degree.
 MATH 220 is appropriate for students with no background at all in calculus. - 4.
 MATH 415 (3 hours) can be substituted for MATH 257 (3 hours).
 MATH 415 provides a stronger background in linear algebra and can be used for themathematics minor. - 5.
-MATH 284 or MATH 286 (4 hours) are acceptable substitutes for Math 285 (3 hours). - The Science elective is selected in accord with recommendations for the chosen primary fields of study in civil engineering, as outlined in Chapter 5. - 7.
-CEE 300 is the Advanced Composition Course for all students. - 8.
+MATH 284 or MATH 286 (4 hours) are acceptable substitutes for Math 285 (3 hours). - 6.
+The Science elective is selected in accord with recommendations for the chosen primary fields of study in civil engineering, as outlined in Chapter 5. - 7.
+CEE 300 OR CEE 340 are the Advanced Composition courses for students in Civil Engineering. - 8.
 Advanced technical electives are selected to correspond with chosen primary and secondary fields of study in civil engineering, as outlined in Chapter 5. - 9.
 CEE 495 is available in the fall semester. - 10.
-CEE 331 Fluid Dynamics in the Natural Built Environmental (4hrs)can be substituted for TAM 335.
+CEE 331 Fluid Dynamics in the Natural Built Environmental (4hrs) can be substituted for TAM 335. - 11.
+Free Electives: Additional course work, subject to the Grainger College of Engineering restrictions to Free Electives,

-Advanced Technical Programs
+5 Advanced Technical Programs